colintuck/MachineLearningProject-Banking/README.md

 # MachineLearningProject-Banking
 Machine Learning Project - Banking Data
 This was a project using Python to code a machine learning classifier.
-The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
-The classification goal is to predict if the client will subscribe a term deposit (variable y.
+The data is a collection of the results of direct marketing campaigns (phone calls) by a Portuguese banking institution.
+The classification goal is to predict if the client will subscribe a term deposit (variable y).

 Source Citation: